unixunion/vertx-cas-auth/README.md

 This is a simple example of CAS integration with VertX HTTP Server.
 When accessing the URLS this service offers, it will check the session for:

  * a sessionId
- * a auth bool in the SessionStorage system
+ * a auth boolean on the sessionId in the SessionStorage
  * a CAS ticket

  If the sessionId is not set as authenticated in the SessionStorage system, it checks for the CAS ticket.
 If that also